The purpose of collective consultation is to find ways to:

 If nobody is willing to be elected, you should consult with the affected employees directly.
 This should be a last resort.

-You must provide trade union or employee representatives with the following in writing:
+You must provide trade union or employee representatives with the following information in writing:

 - why you need to make redundancies